snipaid-nlg/demo/README.md

 6. Make sure publish directory is set to ```public``` (should be the default).
 7. Hit the "Show advanced button" to set Environment Variables.

     > Note: Running the demo requires 2 keys for accessing the model.
-If not already done, follow the tutorial on How to setup the model server in the repository [gptj-title-  teaser-10k](https://github.com/snipaid-nlg/gptj-title-teaser-10k) to get your keys.
+If not already done, follow the tutorial on How to setup the model server in the repository [model-server](https://github.com/snipaid-nlg/model-server) to get your keys.

   - Klick the button "New Variable" and add the key ```BANANA_API_KEY``` with value ```InsertYourSecretBananaAPIKeyHere```.
   - Klick the button "New Variable" and add the Key ```BANANA_MODEL_KEY``` with value ```InsertYourSecretBananaModelKeyHere```.